Siecje/htmd/README.md

 You can add a link to CSS file that you have created in `static/`.
 To change other pages you will need to override the page template by creating a file with the same name in the `templates/` folder.
 The complete list of templates can be found [here](https://github.com/Siecje/htmd/tree/main/htmd/example_site/templates).

+## How do drafts work?

+A post will be a draft if `draft: true` is set in the metadata and will not appear in the build folder.
+If `draft: build` is set then the post page will be in the build but the post will not appear in any list pages.
+When a draft is built the metadata value will contain a UUID of where the post is available.

+For example, if the draft metadata is `draft: build|f47d4d98-9d66-448a-9e08-7b5c2032e558` then the post will served at `/draft/f47d4d98-9d66-448a-9e08-7b5c2032e558/index.html`.

+To view the site as if all drafts were published run `htmd preview --drafts`.

 ## Getting Started